kamimrcht/webpage/strobemers.md

 Let's examine the first strobemer.
 We keep the same idea of the starting k-mer, windows and minimizers. k1 remains the same.
-Then for the first window (CTAAA), instead of finding the minimum in {h(CTA), h(TAA), h(AAA), h(AAC), h(ACA)} to select the minimizer, ACT is concatenated to the k-mer, and this set is hashed: {h(ACTCTA), h(ACTTAA), h(ACTAAA), h(ACTAAC), h(ACTACA)}. (this is why I dropped the lexicographic order, because in that situation the order wouldn't change).
+Then for the first window (CTAAA), instead of finding the minimum in {h(CTA), h(TAA), h(AAA), h(AAC), h(ACA)} to select the minimizer, ACT is concatenated to the k-mer, and this set is hashed: {h(ACTCTA), h(ACTTAA), h(ACTAAA), h(ACTAAC), h(ACTACA)} (this is why I dropped the lexicographic order, because in that situation the order wouldn't change).
 So I made up a minimum based on this hashing, let's say at the position associated to TAA.
 In the next window, ACT+TAA will be concatenated to the k-mers and so on.

-Note that in the second strobemer, k1 changes by construction, so the value concatenated for the next windows also changes, thus the minimum might change as well. **By integrated previous strobes to the minimizer computation, a better coverage of the region's position can be achieved.**
+Note that in the second strobemer, k1 changes by construction, so the value concatenated for the next windows also changes, thus the minimum might change as well. **By integrating previous strobes to the minimizer computation, a better coverage of the region's position can be achieved.**

 **Why should strobemers start with a k-mer?** is a question I've been asked.
 I think strobemers _could_ be composed of minimizers only for instance.
 Or have a k-mer in the middle instead of the beginning.
 In this work, there are k-mers in the strobemers so that the original sequence sample is as dense as for k-mers, to enable a fair comparison.